 It’s great that James can push himself further while simultaneously helping schools and students across the Hunter region expand on their knowledge too.
 He’s got the growing supportive Hunter community on his side as well as the leaders of tomorrow.

-Listen to James Rabbit's founder journey on the Welcome to Day One podcast episode here.
+Listen to James Rabbitt's founder journey on the Welcome to Day One podcast episode here.